Cool-Ex/P-Ext/README.md

 Product-Ext
 ===========

 Product Extractor have to extract the product information from the online pages.
+Aims to develop the product which will get the information about the product which available online.